stevenyoung93/Deep-RL_Banana-project/README.md

 - Run all cells in shown order
 - Last cell will return and print the scores from the DQN trainig of the agent
 - Hyperparameters can be adjusted when calling the dqn function

+## Results
+Results are reported and documented in Report.md